Bulk Upload Files and Metadata

 Last updated

 Upload up to 1000 files directly from the user interface using drag and drop, or upload larger batches in bulk using SFTP.
-However, both options require proper file naming and uploading the files in the correct order.
-Klick here if you want to learn how to use the User Interface or here if you want to learn how to set up the SFTP Upload.
+However, both options require proper file naming and uploading the files in the correct order. or

 Main file first (image or animated gif)